 especially in the rain, as positive points.
 They also like its roomy and well-equipped interior,

 as well as its brakes and towing capacity.
 Some would like to see better fuel economy, but others find the SUV's fuel economy satisfactory.

 On the downside, some owners find the driver's seat too high for taller drivers, who can't lower it far enough, and others complain of a rough ride on bumpy roads.
 In addition, many owners recommend the 18-inch wheels over the 16-inch ones.

 CarGurus drivers have similar comments, giving good marks to the Santa Fe's interior, as well as its economy and value.
 They also find the Santa Fe easy to handle and well-equipped.

-Talk about the 2009 Hyundai Santa Fe
+What's your take on the 2009 Hyundai Santa Fe?